islamrokon/TMS/README.md

-This is only Clinet part of the whole project.
+This is only Clinet part of the whole project of Tour Management System.